 Yuval Levin is the editor of National Affairs.
-He is also the Hertog Fellow at the Ethics and Public Policy Center, a senior editor of The New Atlantis, a contributing editor to National Review, and a contributing writer to both Newsweek and First Things.
+He is also the Hertog Fellow at the Ethics and Public Policy Center, a senior editor of The New Atlantis, and a contributing editor to National Review and the Weekly Standard.
 He has been a member of the White House domestic policy staff (under President George W. Bush), executive director of the President’s Council on Bioethics, and a congressional staffer.
 His essays and articles have appeared in numerous publications including the New York Times, the Washington Post, the Wall Street Journal, Commentary, and others.
-He is the author of Tyranny of Reason: The Origins and Consequences of the Social Scientific Outlook (2000) and Imagining the Future: Science and American Democracy (2008).
+He is the author of Tyranny of Reason: The Origins and Consequences of the Social Scientific Outlook (2000), Imagining the Future: Science and American Democracy (2008), and The Great Debate: Edmund Burke, Thomas Paine, and the Birth of Right and Left (2013).
 He obtained his Ph.D. from the Committee on Social Thought at the University of Chicago.

 Gilbert C. Meilaender, Ph.D.

-Gilbert Meilaender is the Richard and Phyllis Duesenberg Professor of Christian Ethics at Valparaiso University.
-He previously taught at Oberlin College (1978-96) and the University of Virginia (1976-78).
-He is an associate editor of the Journal of Religious Ethics and is on the editorial and advisory board of First Things.
-He is the author of numerous books, including Body, Soul, and Bioethics (1995); Bioethics: A Primer for Christians (1996); and Neither Beast nor God: The Dignity of the Human Person (2009).
+Gilbert Meilaender is the Paul Ramsey Fellow at the University of Notre Dame’s Center for Ethics and Culture.
+He previously taught at Oberlin College (1978-96), the University of Virginia (1976-78), and Valparaiso University (1996-2014), where he was the Richard and Phyllis Duesenberg Professor of Christian Ethics.
+He is a contributing editor of The New Atlantis.
+He is the author of numerous books, including Body, Soul, and Bioethics (1995); Bioethics: A Primer for Christians (1996); Neither Beast nor God: The Dignity of the Human Person (2009); and Should We Live Forever?: The Ethical Ambiguities of Aging (2013).
 Professor Meilaender served on the President’s Council on Bioethics from 2002 to 2009.
 He is also a fellow of the Hastings Center, and in 2009 was awarded the Paul Ramsey Award for Excellence in Bioethics by the Center for Bioethics and Culture Network.
 Professor Meilaender obtained his Ph.D. from Princeton University.

 Charles T. Rubin, Ph.D.

 Charles T. Rubin is an associate professor of political science at Duquesne University, where he teaches courses in political philosophy, politics and literature, and the normative aspects of policymaking.
 His current research and publications focus on emerging technologies and on the advocates of the redesign of humanity; his previous work has focused on the political theory of environmentalism and urban planning, and issues in science, technology, and policy.
 He also writes on literature and politics.
-Professor Rubin, who obtained his Ph.D. in political philosophy from Boston College, is the author of The Green Crusade: Rethinking the Roots of Environmentalism (1994) and The Progress of Inhumanity (forthcoming), and the editor of Conservation Reconsidered: Nature, Virtue, and American Liberal Democracy (2000).
+Professor Rubin, who obtained his Ph.D. in political philosophy from Boston College, is the author of The Green Crusade: Rethinking the Roots of Environmentalism (1994) and Eclipse of Man: Human Extinction and the Meaning of Progress (2014), and the editor of Conservation Reconsidered: Nature, Virtue, and American Liberal Democracy (2000).
 A contributing editor of The New Atlantis, Professor Rubin is an author of the Futurisms blog on TheNewAtlantis.com.
 He serves on the board of advisors of the Allegheny Institute for Public Policy Research and is a senior fellow of the Center for Policy on Emerging Technologies.